Aegis940/plugin-teleo/docs/en_US/index.md

 sudo mv geckodriver /usr/local/bin && sudo rm geckodriver-v0.26.0-linux32.tar.gz
 ```

 The data is checked every hour between 4 a.m. and 10 p.m. and updated only if not available in Jeedom.
+The start time can be set between 1 a.m. and 8 p.m.

 ## Equipment configuration